 You can plant the bulbs just under the soil in a garden, or in a flower pot.
 The wider end of the bulb will generally be at the bottom.
 If you plant the bulbs outdoors, the shoots probably won't come up until spring.

 Or try growing bulbs indoors on your windowsill with just water to feed them.
 If you plant them in a clear glass or plastic container, your child will be able to see the roots develop as well as the shoots.
-Follow these instructions from Buggy and Bunny.
+Follow these instructions from Buggy and Buddy.